softlayer/githubio_source/content/reference/services/SoftLayer_Account/getScaleGroups.md

 ---
 title: "getScaleGroups"
-description: "All scale groups on this account."
+description: "[DEPRECATED] All scale groups on this account."
 date: "2018-02-12"
 tags:
     - "method"